-Evidence expected Status/Ref $\bigcirc$ Analysis and plans documented in project management documentation that is continually reviewed and updated.
+Evidence expected Status/Ref \bigcirc Analysis and plans in project management documentation that is continually reviewed and updated.

-7.5.4 Are there any assumptions documented at Gate 2 that have not been verified?
+7.5.4 Are any assumptions documented at Gate 3 not verified?

-Evidence expected Status/Ref □ 8 Log of outstanding assumptions and plans to verify them; where applicable, classed and managed as issues
+Evidence expected Status/Ref Θ Log of outstanding assumptions and plans to verify them; where applicable, classed and managed as issues.